fabric8io/docker-gerrit/README.md

        -v /admin_user/home/.ssh/id_rsa:/root/.ssh/id_rsa \
        -v /accounts/ssh-keys/:/home/gerrit/ssh-keys \

-When the Gerrit SSHD & HTTP Servers will be started by the Docker container, we will also launch a Java job in charge to update the permissions of the project using the procedure described here ((http://blog.bruin.sg/2013/04/how-to-edit-the-project-config-for-all-projects-in-gerrit/) but implemented using the Eclipse JGit API.
-Like the previous plugin, this java job has not yet [published into the gerrit google project](https://github.com/cmoulliard/gerrit-create-adminuser-plugin/blob/master/change-project-config/src/main/java/io/fabric8/docker/gerrit/ChangeProjectConfig.java#L23-22).
+When the Gerrit SSHD & HTTP Servers will be started by the Docker container, we will also start a Java job in charge to update the permissions of the project using the procedure described here ((http://blog.bruin.sg/2013/04/how-to-edit-the-project-config-for-all-projects-in-gerrit/) but implemented using the Eclipse JGit API.

+Like the previous plugin, this java job has not yet been [published into the gerrit google project](https://github.com/cmoulliard/gerrit-create-adminuser-plugin/blob/master/change-project-config/src/main/java/io/fabric8/docker/gerrit/ChangeProjectConfig.java#L23-22).

 In order to allow the job to run, the private / public keys to be used by the gerrit admin user and also the Root User account must be mounted using Docker volumes.

 The java job uses the following env variables :